 We rode 350 Kilometers over 4 epic days- and here is everything you need to know about doing the Ha Giang Loop.

 Keep reading and I’ll answer all the questions you have in anticipation of embarking on the Ha Giang Loop.
-Weather, Routes, Accommodation, Renting Bikes, and myths about International Drivers Licences- I’ll share it all.
+Weather, Routes, Accommodation, Renting Bikes, and the question on everyone’s lips, do you need an International Drivers Licence?
+I’ll share everything, right here, in this guide.

 Tips on Learning to Ride a Scooter in South East Asia 🛵